fsimphy/fsical-management/CONTRIBUTING.md

 ### D Styleguide
 All D code must adhere to [The D Style](https://dlang.org/dstyle.html).
 We suggest using [dfmt](https://github.com/dlang-community/dfmt) to format the code accordingly.

+### Imports

+All imports should be selective, except for module-level imports using more than three specific import.
+These should import the whole corresponding module.
+Each symbol should only be imported once, and with a scope as small as possible (i.e. function/scope level imports are preferred over module-level imports).

 ## Additional notes